Art by Janet L. Snell

 They went apeshit.

 You know, I was just trying to announce myself.
 Stake a claim.
-Proclaim my arrogance and the liberation that I had found therein.
-I had no clue what it meant to be alive—or to insist that others recognize the fact—but I knew that that power I had felt wasn't merely personal, wasn't merely local, wasn't without its general application.
+Proclaim my arrogance and the liberation I had found therein.
+I had no clue what it meant to be alive—or to insist others recognize the fact—but I knew that power I had felt wasn't merely personal, wasn't merely local, wasn't without its general application.
 So I played along.
 Played the role.
 Became a mouthpiece.

 On April 1, 1984, in his parents Los Angeles home, Marvin physically attacked his father for verbally abusing his mother.
 Gaye Sr. responded by shooting his son to death, using a gun that Marvin himself had given him four months earlier, thus putting to rest a bitter, life-long Oedipal struggle.